 1.5 Managing company accounts

 Magento 2 allows store owners to manage company accounts with many actions, including activate, block, edit, and delete.
-To do those actions with a company account:
+Follow the following the Magento 2 user guide for B2B to do those actions with a company account:

 - Navigate Customers => Companies

 - Tick the checkbox of each row you need updating